BECOMING A VOLUNTEER

 Getting started as an Enloe Volunteer begins with an application and interview, followed by training to ensure proper fit, readiness, and confidence.

 Applications for Adult and College Student Volunteers are accepted on an ongoing basis.
-Applications for Junior (High School) Volunteers are available annually in February and March.
+Applications for high-school aged Junior Volunteer program are available annually in February.
 Please note that the application packet for Junior Volunteers is different from the Adult/College application.

 How to obtain the Adult/College application packet